xyphro/UsbGpib/README.md

 The PCB can be ordered at nearly any PCB pool production service (e.g. 10 PCBs for 2 USD + shipping).
 The gerber files are included in the "HW/Gerber files" subdirectory.

-## Mounting the PCB
+## Mounting the PCB & Flashing the firmware

 The PCB is available in 2 revisions.
-- [REV 1](HW/REV1/README.md) is the most popularely used right now due to age.
+- [REV 1](HW/REV1/README.md) is the most popularly used right now due to age.
 It has a USB Type-B connector and an L-shaped housing visible on a few photos of this page.
-- [REV 2](HW/REV2/README.md) has some improvements like beeing smaller, better fit and USB Type-C connector.
+- [REV 2](HW/REV2/README.md) has some improvements like being smaller, better fit and USB Type-C connector.

 Choose whatever you prefer.
 The software images, but also the external behavior is the same.